Joshisubhash/verilogproblems/day-71/all_results.md

 # 📘 Verilog 100 Days – Waveform and Explanation Gallery

-This document shows the waveform results and brief explanations of EVEN COUNTER
+This document shows the waveform results and brief explanations of barrel shifter checking with test bench to check dut

 ---